AJUNNYC/more_db/README.md

 ## Description

-This project is an extension of the **db_tutorial**, a simple database project.
+This project is an extension of the **db_tutorial** project by cstack.
 The enhancements in this version aim to provide better memory management, efficient page handling, and consistent pointer usage.
 The project now includes:

 - **Delete functionality**: The ability to delete records from the database.
 - **Memory management improvements**: A new mechanism for freeing pages to optimize memory usage.